…A priceless gift!

 “This is a treasure.”
 Bonnie (Cincinnati, Ohio region)

-“Best $10 I have EVER spent.
+“Best $10** I have EVER spent.
 It was informative and entertaining, too.
 Most workshops I have been a part of are ‘torture’ – even if I am interested.
-This is definitely ‘your calling.’ ” Sharon (Cincinnati, Ohio region) [BoaL NOTE: $10 in workshops was the cost of materials – binder, copying, etc.]
+This is definitely ‘your calling.’ ” Sharon (Cincinnati, Ohio region) [**BoaL NOTE: $10 was for material costs (binder, copying, storage pouch, etc.)]

 Here’s an article referencing the Binder of a Lifetime written by Long Memories founder, Steve Long